-- 2.1 The Council Plan 2019 2024 was approved by Full Council on the 4 April 2019 and covers a five-year period.
-Since the launch of the plan the world we live and work in has changed significantly.
+- 2.1 Our City: Our Plan was approved by Full Council on the 2 March 2022.
 To ensure that the Council's resource continues to be aligned to the needs and priorities of local people the plan has been refreshed.
-Our City: Our Plan sets out how the Council will continue to work alongside its local, regional, and national partners to improve outcomes for local people.
-It is good practice to review and refresh the Council Plan on annual basis. - 2.2 The Government announcement on the 3 February 2022, of 'Levelling Up' funding for the City of Wolverhampton is a major endorsement of the Council's ambitious plans to invest in and further regenerate the city.
-Fundamentally, it provides the opportunity to establish an effective partnership between national and local government.
-This plan sets out a framework for how through a shared strategy we can level up our city together. - 2.3 This item was considered as pre-decision scrutiny on 8 February by Scrutiny Board and will therefore not be available to call in once a decision is made by Cabinet.
-Scrutiny Panel supported to the key priorities, outcomes and planned performance framework contained within Our City: Our Plan.
+Our City: Our Plan sets out how the Council will continue to work alongside local, regional, and national partners to improve outcomes for local people.
+It is good practice to review and refresh the Council Plan on annual basis. - 2.2 Since the previous iteration of the plan the cost-of-living crisis has followed in the wake of the COVID-19 pandemic and is now impacting local people through higher energy and food prices.
+The plan sets out our support to local people through our Financial Wellbeing package as well as activity to build family resilience by growing the local economy, providing more opportunities for young people and good quality jobs. - 2.3 The 'Levelling Up' white paper (February 2022) identified Wolverhampton as an area of strong local leadership.
+The Council continues to work with Government to secure the vital investment the city needs to regenerate and level up.
+This plan sets out a framework for how through a shared strategy we can level up our city together. - 2.4 This item was considered as pre-decision scrutiny on 7 February 2023 by Scrutiny Board and will therefore not be available to call in once a decision is made by Cabinet.
+Scrutiny Board scrutinised the content of the strategy, which included commentary on the key priorities, outcomes and planned performance framework contained within Our City: Our Plan.
+The outcome of Scrutiny Board included a request for further information in relation to a continuous conversation with communities which has been included at section 5 of this report, alongside a number of other comments.
+This included the importance of the voluntary and community sector which is referenced in Our City: Our Plan, and a number of specific issues which will be picked up in the relevant Scrutiny Panel.

-3.0 Our City, Our Plan
+3.0 Our City: Our Plan

 - 3.1 The plan sets out an ambition that 'Wulfrunians will live longer, healthier lives.'
-Delivery of this ambition will be supported by six overarching priorities. - Strong families where children grow up well and achieve their full potential - Fulfilled lives for all with quality care for those that need it - Healthy, inclusive communities - Good homes in well-connected neighbourhoods - More local people into good jobs and training - Thriving economy in all parts of the city - 3.2 These priorities together with the associated key outcomes, objectives and activity form a framework to improve outcomes for local people and deliver our levelling up ambitions.
-Supporting the six overarching priorities are three cross cutting principles.
+Delivery of this ambition will be supported by six overarching priorities. - Strong families where children grow up well and achieve their full potential - Fulfilled lives for all with quality care for those that need it - Healthy, inclusive communities - Good homes in well-connected neighbourhoods

-- Climate Conscious: The plan is aligned to the Council's climate change strategy 'Future Generations' and our target to make the Council net carbon zero by 2028.
+- · More local people into good jobs and training - Thriving economy in all parts of the city - 3.2 These priorities together with the associated key outcomes, objectives and activity form a framework to improve outcomes for local people and deliver our levelling up ambitions.
+Supporting the six overarching priorities are three cross cutting principles. - Climate Conscious: The plan is aligned to the Council's climate change strategy 'Future Generations' and our target to make the Council net carbon zero by 2028.
 Reducing carbon emissions will continue to be a local and national priority. - Driven by Digital: Wolverhampton is at the forefront of digital infrastructure and innovation, and now more than ever we have seen the importance of digital skills and connectivity to social and economic participation for the City's residents. - Fair and Equal: The Council will continue to tackle the inequalities in our city which impact on the opportunities of local people.
-The plan is aligned to our Equality, Diversity and Inclusion strategy which is underpinned by directorate level action plans. - 3.3 The priorities included in Our City: Our Plan are aligned to the Relighting Our City Covid-19 recovery commitment and the City Vision 2030.
+The plan is aligned to our Equality, Diversity and Inclusion strategy which is underpinned by directorate level action plans.